baylorw/spring_starter/README.md

 <a name="overview"></a>
 # Overview
 <hr>
-The take home question asked for a Spring service that returns user data from GitHub.
+This app has a single GET endpoint that returns data pulled from Github user profiles.
-Just a single GET endpoint.
-This app does that.

 What's in the app:
 - One REST endpoint to get summarized GitHub user info